-Kate Garman is a carpet designer, a MFA graduate from Tyler School of Art’s Fiber & Material Studies Program, and rug tufting expert.
-For more information, visit kategarman.com.
+Kate Garman is a carpet designer, an MFA graduate from Tyler School of Art’s Fiber & Material Studies Program, and a rug tufting expert.

 When did you first become interested in the process of tufting?